backdrop-contrib/hybridauth/README.md

 # HybridAuth for Backdrop

-**This is a port-in-progress and is not functional yet.
-Please pitch in and help if you can!**

-HybridAuth Social Login integrates HybridAuth library into Drupal and allows your users to login and register using:
+HybridAuth Social Login bundles the HybridAuth library (v2.17.0) and allows your Backdrop site users to login and register using:

  - Facebook
  - Twitter